jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 It works in browser and node.js.
 It isnt another language which is compiled to javascript.
 You can keep your current code, your current developpers and their current knowledge.
-Now that you got an better idea of what is [debug.js](https://github.com/jeromeetienne/debug.js).
+Now that you got a better idea of what is [debug.js](https://github.com/jeromeetienne/debug.js).
 Let's go deeper on a specific part: the global detection

 # Globals Detection

 Ok, so let's detect some globals.
-You first need to get the files which contains the code.
+You first need to get the files which contain the code.
 As for the rest of debug.js, the global detection works in browsers and in node.js.
 If you are in node.js, you do the usual ```require()``` (see [more](http://nodejs.org/api/globals.html#globals_require)).